J9rem/yeswiki-extension-customsendmail/docs/en/README.md

   {{button link="GererConfig" class="btn-primary new-window" text="Go to page GererConfig" title="Go to page GererConfig"}}
   ```
   5. in part `Custom Sendmail - custom extension`, copy the field name in the parameter `AreaFieldName`
+  6. in part `Custom Sendmail - custom extension`, check the field name in the parameter `PostalCodeFieldName` to be sure that it is the same as the one used in wiki's forms.

 ### Usage